miracle2k/webassets/docs/upgrading.rst

   and :meth:`Bundle.url` methods directly.
 The behavior of the command line interface, or the template tags is not affected.

+- The implementation of the :class:`CommandLineEnvironment` has changed, and each command is now a separate class.
+If you have been subclassing :class:`CommandLineEnvironment` to override individual command methods like :meth:`CommandLineEnvironment.build`, you need to update your code.

 In 0.7
 ~~~~~~